Bharatpur State

-Bharatpur was a princely state under British suzerainty.
+Bharatpur was a tributary of the House of Scindia, and later a princely state under British suzerainty.
 It was ruled by the Sinsinwar clan of the Hindu Jats.
 The state was founded by Maharaja Badan Singh in 1722.
 Suraj Mal played an important role in the development and expansion of the state.
 During Suraj Mal's reign (1755–1763), the annual revenue of the state was 17,500,000 gold coins.

 Under Suraj Mal leadership, the major architecture of this state include the Lohagarh Fort, Deeg Palace and the Keoladeo National Park, a royal hunting reserve, is a World Heritage Site.

 History

+Background

+Bharatpur was a Jat-ruled kingdom.
 The Jat rulers of Deeg and Bharatpur emerged in the medieval period, spreading over parts of the Subah of Agra, including Deeg, Bharatpur, and Mewat.
 During this time, the Jats were zamindars and cultivators causing trouble for the Mughal Empire alongside Gujars and Meos.
 During early time Jats were considered outcasts and jungle inhabitants.
 According to Tarikh-i-Firishta, in 1026 AD, a band of Jats attacked Mahmud of Ghazni on his return from Gujarat but were nearly exterminated.
 In 1397 AD, Timur massacred a group of Jats while marching towards Delhi.
 In 1526 AD, Babar army was harassed by Jats during his march through Punjab.